alexmensch/nido-pcb/README.md

 *This respository holds the [Eagle](https://www.autodesk.com/products/eagle/overview) schematic and board CAD files for the Nido smart thermostat sensor printed circuit board (PCB).
-This PCB connect directly to the Raspberry Pi GPIO header for the simplest possible installation.
+This PCB connects directly to the Raspberry Pi GPIO header for the simplest possible installation.
 If you're looking for instructions on how to run Nido on a Raspberry Pi, see https://github.com/alexmensch/nido for instructions and the full project background.*

 ## Nido PCB v2.0 (Top | CAD | Bottom)